 Many people dream of quitting their jobs and going freelance or starting their own business.
 Are you one of them?
 Maybe you want to control your own schedule, escape a bad boss, or get out of the cubicle and work from home.

 In 2012, I did just that, becoming a freelance web developer.
 So far, it’s been successful.
 I have more business than I can handle.
 Here is my advice for freelancers just starting out.

 Your Work and Customers

 Doing good work is always important in any business.
 But when you’re starting out and don’t have a lot of customers, it’s critical!
 Simply do ridiculously amazing work… work so good that your customers can’t help but tell everyone about how awesome you are.

 So, even if it means you don’t make much profit at first, make sure your first customers are not only satisfied, but so thrilled that they can’t contain themselves when they talk about your services.
 Go the extra mile and put in the extra hours to achieve this.

 2. Be Super Responsive

 I can’t tell you how much work I’ve gotten because a client’s previous web developer would go MIA and not respond for days at a time.
-The simple act of answering email seems like common sense, but apparently many people fail at it.
+The simple act of answering email or the phone seems like common sense, but apparently many people fail at it.

 I try to answer each email as soon as I get it, even if it’s just a “I’ll work on this tomorrow” type of answer.
 If the job is quick, I do it on the spot and email the back that it’s done.
 People are amazed at this!

 3. Have Integrity